cosmos/cosmos-sdk/docs/docs/migrations/00-intro.md

 Migration from a version older than the two last major releases is not supported.

 When migrating from a previous version, refer to the `UPGRADING.md` and the `CHANGELOG` of the version you are migrating to.

-This document contains all the migration guides to update your app and modules to the current Cosmos SDK.